boez98/RT1_assignment_2/README.md

 - **Rviz** is a ROS visualization
 - **Gazebo** is the 3D simulator environment with the obstacles and the robot
 - **ActionClient_nodeA.py** is the window where the user can set the goal position or cancel it from keyboard
-- **Dist_Speed_nodeC.py** is the window where position from target and average velocity of the robot are showed
+- **Dist_Speed_nodeC.py** is the window where distance from target and average speed of the robot are showed

-To know the number of goals reached and canceled type:
+- To know the number of goals reached and canceled, type on another tab:

       rosservice call /n_goal

-You can set the frequency from the launch file `assignment1.launch` inside of the `launch` folder, by changing the value and relaunch the program.
+- You can set the frequency from the launch file `assignment1.launch` inside of the `launch` folder, by changing the value and relaunch the program.

 # Installing and Running
-First of all, you have to install **xterm**:
+-  First of all, you have to install **xterm**:

        sudo apt install xterm

-after that, download my package  `assignment_2_2022 `inside the `src` folder of your ROS workspace
+- after that, download my package  `assignment_2_2022 `inside the `src` folder of your ROS workspace

-Now run the master by typing:
+- now run the master by typing:

       roscore

-from another tab, go to your ROS workspace run the command:
+- from another tab, go to your ROS workspace run the command:

       catkin_make

-To run the code, type the following command:
+- to run the code, type the following command:

       roslaunch assignment_2_2022 assignment1.launch